 Trello (Word-of-Mouth and Straightforward Product)

-As of June 2019, Trello has 35 million registered users and 1 million active teams worldwide — all that for a company who is barely 10 years old.
+As of June 2019, Trello has 35 million registered users and 1 million active teams worldwide — all that for a company that is barely 10 years old.

 What is Trello’s marketing secret?
 You’ll be surprised — None!
 Yes, you heard it right.